Jean-Claude Éloy: Life and career

-In the late 1980s, Éloy embarked on a cycle of compositions collectively titled Libérations, focussing on women or the feminine principle, and developed in collaboration with exceptional vocalists such as Junko Ueda, Fátima Miranda, and Yumi Nara.
-Each work is devoted to one or another feminine figure from mythology, literature, or cultural history, and features female solo voices with instruments and/or electro-acoustics.
+In the late 1980s, Éloy embarked on a cycle of compositions collectively titled Libérations, focusing on women or the feminine principle, and developed in collaboration with exceptional vocalists such as Junko Ueda, Fátima Miranda, and Yumi Nara.
+Each work is devoted to one or another woman from mythology, literature, or cultural history, and features female solo voices with instruments and electro-acoustics.
 The first two works of the cycle, Sappho Hikètis (The Imploring Sappho) and Butsumyôe (Ceremony of Repentance) were composed in 1989.
 These were followed in 1990–91 by Erkos (Hymn of Praise), then by Gaia Songs (1991–92), and finally Galaxies (Sigma version 1996).
-In 2011, the composer decided to retitle the cycle Chants pour l'autre moitié du ciel [Songs for the Other Half of the Sky], subtitled Songs of Loneliness, of Supplication, of Revolt, of Celebrations, or of Prayers.
+In 2011, the composer decided to re-title the cycle Chants pour l'autre moitié du ciel (Songs for the Other Half of the Sky), subtitled Songs of Loneliness, of Supplication, of Revolt, of Celebrations, or of Prayers.

 Éloy founded his own publishing house and record company, hors territoires, with the aim of documenting his artistic work through the publication of books and compact discs.

-Éloy died on 19 November 2025, aged 87.
+Éloy died after a long serious illness on 19 November 2025, at the age of 87.

 Style and technique

 Through most of his career, Asian (especially Hindu) music and aesthetics have had a strong influence on Éloy's music.
-In some earlier works, Fibonacci numbers played a part – in a very obvious way in Équivalences, where fermatas are assigned values of ½, 1, 1½, 2½, 4, and 6½ seconds, and disguised by arbitrary arithmetic transformations in the rhythms of the withdrawn composition Macles.
+In some earlier works, Fibonacci numbers played a part – in a very obvious way in Équivalences, where fermatas are assigned values of 1/2, 1, 11/2, 21/2, 4, and 61/2 seconds, and disguised by arbitrary arithmetic transformations in the rhythms of the withdrawn composition Macles.

 Regarding Équivalences (1963), the composer stated:

 The title refers to numerous aspects of the piece and should be interpreted in the sense of an equilibrium between contrasting forces.
 In the simplest terms, there is the deployment of musical instruments: A triple symmetry in an arc formed by 6 percussionists, 3 groups of winds and piano-celesta with harp.
 On a higher plane, we may regard it as a depiction of the contrasting elements that make up the work: density: zero to maximum; registers: fixed to mobile; coordination: absolute to relative, etc. The whole form itself reflects these oppositions, this dialectic play, whence derives a contrasting sonority, an extension of the dynamic field.

 Certain structures are variable from one performance to another, utilizing modifiable intensities that affect mainly the duration of the percussion instruments' resonances.
 To illustrate: a contrast is created between wind instruments producing long held sounds on the one hand, and on the opposite side are percussion instruments, piano, harp, etc., producing sounds of rapid growth and decay.
 Bit by bit, these sounds are drawn closer until they are confronted.
 The movement continues until the sounds are at their initial state, but on opposite sides: the winds producing "pointed" sounds, while the percussion instruments, by means of complicated trills, etc., produce long held sounds.
 Henri Pousseur describes this development as an "arc of duration".